sergelents/CartWise/SOCIAL_FEED_IMPLEMENTATION.md

 ## Testing

-### Sample Data
-- `createSampleData()` method provides test data
-- Includes various experience types and ratings
-- Demonstrates the full feature set

 ### Manual Testing
 1. Launch app and navigate to Social Feed tab
-2. Tap "Add Sample Data" to populate feed
+2. Add new experiences using the + button
 3. Tap on experience cards to view details
-4. Add new experiences using the + button
-5. Test sharing from price comparison view
+4. Test sharing from price comparison view

 ## Performance Considerations